Cyclonic Niño: Subsequent findings

 Non-oceanic mechanisms for tropical cyclone-induced El Niños may exist as well.
-Tropical cyclones in the Pacific induce westerly winds, so called westerly wind bursts that play a major role in the onset of El Niño events such as the 2014–16 El Niño event, and there is evidence that increased tropical cyclone activity precedes the onset of El Niño.
+The Madden–Julian oscillation is considered the most important source of westerly wind bursts in the equatorial Pacific, which drive the eastward flow of warm water that drives El Niño onset.
+During favourable phases of the MJO and when they are close to the equator, tropical cyclones in the Pacific induce westerly winds that play a major role in the onset of El Niño events such as the 2014–2016 El Niño event, and there is evidence that increased tropical cyclone activity precedes the onset of El Niño.
 Such processes also influence the intensity of the El Niño and other climatic processes.

 Concurrent effects on worldwide climate

 Increased tropical cyclone activity during warmer climates might increase ocean heat transport, which could explain why climate records of warmer past climates often do not show much warming in the tropics compared to high latitude temperatures; the increased heat transport would remove heat more effectively from the tropics and thus keep temperatures stable even with changing rates of ocean heat transport.
 Tropical cyclone-induced moisture and heat fluxes weaken the Atlantic meridional overturning circulation and the mixed layer depth increases in tropical cyclone areas.

 Such alteration of ocean heat transport by tropical cyclones has been used to explain other past climate states where Earth was warmer than today and the temperature gradient between the poles and the tropics smaller.
 This was the case for example during the late Cretaceous, during the Paleocene-Eocene thermal maximum during which temperatures in the Arctic exceeded 20 C at times, during the Eocene and during the Pliocene between 3 and 5 million years ago.